-It is one of the oldest beer halls in Munich and was founded as the brewery to the old Royal Residence, which was just around the corner from where the beer hall stands today.
+It is one of the oldest beer halls in Munich and was founded as the brewery of the old Royal Residence, which was just around the corner from where the beer hall stands today.

 It’s become a worldwide phenomenon as a place to gather, enjoy beer, and have a good time.
 The Hofbräuhaus beer hall is a must-see in the city center near Marienplatz.
 It’s a historic part of Hitler’s Third Reich tour.

 There are actually Hofbrauhaus locations around the world today, in locations such as Melbourne, Bremen, Las Vegas, Chicago, Cleveland, and many others.

 If it’s a nice day outside, be sure to visit the Chinese Garden at the English Gardens in Munich.
 They serve plenty of Hofbrau and it’s a great atmosphere to enjoy the sun and outstanding beer.
 You can’t go wrong with that view and sunset at the Chinese Garden.

-Paulaner is one of the best in the business in Munich beer.
+Paulaner is one of the best in the business of Munich beer.
 It tastes amazing too.
 It’s definitely worth a trip outside of the city center to see this beer hall.

 I love the traditional copper.
 The beer tanks feed directly into the taps they are pouring.
 Who else loves a fresh pour of beer as much as me?